Patient JC walks on in, the first visit of the day,

 Chemotherapy, immunotherapy or radiation, each with its own upside,

-or a lumpectomy versus a mastectomy, bilateral or maybe just one side.
+or a lumpectomy versus a mastectomy, either bilateral or just one side.

 She can instead try special meds to block her estrogen from working,

-It’s 5 years later, her mom treated and her grandmother cured,
+It’s five years later, her mom treated and her grandmother cured,

 my patient comes back to clinic pregnant, a recent urine test assured.